eclipse-iceoryx/iceoryx2/config/README.md

   processes can open the service at the same time.
 * `defaults.request-response.max-response-buffer-size` - [int]:
   The maximum buffer size for responses for an active request.
+* `defaults.request-response.max-loaned-requests` - [int]:
+  Maximum number of requests a client can loan in parallel.
-* `defaults.request-response.max-request-buffer-size` - [int]:
+* `defaults.request-response.server-max-loaned-responses-per-request` - [int]:
-  The maximum buffer size for requests for a server.
+  Maximum number of responses a server can loan per request.
 * `defaults.request-response.max-servers` - [int]:
   The maximum amount of supported servers.
 * `defaults.request-response.server-unable-to-deliver-strategy` -